-To be clear, while Lewis and Clark kept 15 muzzleloaders in their keel vessel and only possessed a single repeating air rifle, the natives certainly could have and likely would have believed a stockpile if these repeating rifles were in the vessel.
-Imagine then, natives keenly aware that Lewis likely had more of these guns in supply, were frightened when they watched Lewis shoot 20 rounds accurately in less than 30 seconds.
-Imagine the massacre they believed would ensue were they to insight conflict.
+To be clear, while Lewis and Clark kept 15 muzzleloaders in their keel vessel and only possessed a single repeating air rifle, the natives certainly could have and likely would have believed a stockpile of these repeating rifles were in the vessel.
+Imagine then, natives keenly aware that Lewis likely had more of these guns in supply were frightened when they watched him shoot 20 rounds accurately in less than 30 seconds.
+Imagine the massacre they believed would ensue were they to incite conflict.
 The same shock and awe experienced by the natives certainly would have been Lewis’ purpose for such demonstrations; after all, his primary concern was being allowed to pass one encountered tribe after another in his effort to chart the west for his country.

 Shock and Awe

 The following excerpts are taken directly from Lewis’ journal to support his shooting demonstrations throughout the expedition:

 August 3, 1804 – “Lewis Shot his air gun a few times which astonished the nativs, we set sail.”

 October 10, 1804 – “After the Council was over we shot the air gun, which astonished them, and they all left us.”